bajor/ai-tools-i-use-presentation/slides.md

 - I do not know well java script or C and was able to build MVPs in these langauges in no time.
 - Great for prototyping of non-critical project elements.
 - There is massive mental overhead to review code and undestand in detail what it wrote - hance best to divide it into small comprehendable tasks.
+- **You need to let it run your computer terminal** (which is crazy) - codex is better in this regard as it runs in isolated cloud env

 Bugbot in beta:
 - other cursor feature for reviewing code and finding bugs.
 Basically AI QA engineer.